UPDATE: Birthday Party Bus Riddled With Bullets On I-580 in Oakland; 2 Dead, Several Wounded

 A body was loaded into a coroner’s van, possibly a young woman from Stockton.
 A family member said she was a mother of a 3-year-old child.

 Other family members stood nearby, awaiting word on their loved ones.
+The father of one of the wounded women told reporters those on the bus were celebrating his daughter’s 21st birthday.

 The investigation shut down lanes on I-580 until nearly 3 a.m. as CHP officers searched for clues.